Flavouring substance 4-methyl-2-phenylpent-2-enal

 What is changing and why?

-The EU authorises certain flavouring substances to be used in foods in the European Union and, where necessary, puts restrictions on their use (Regulation 1334/2008, Annex I).
-The European Commission proposes to remove 4-methyl-2-phenylpent-2-enal from that list because the European Food Safety Authority has concluded that safety concerns regarding its genotoxicity cannot be ruled out.
+The European Union authorises certain flavouring substances to be used in foods in the EU and, where necessary, puts restrictions on their use (Regulation 1334/2008, Annex I).
+The European Commission has removed 4-methyl-2-phenylpent-2-enal from the Union list because the European Food Safety Authority has concluded that safety concerns regarding its genotoxicity (the ability of a substance to damage the genetic information within a cell) cannot be ruled out.

 The use of this substance was already restricted (see New restrictions on the use of certain flavouring substances).
 As no data was submitted to support continued use of the flavouring, it is now being prohibited.